crawl/qw/README.md

 ## Running qw

-To run qw, you'll need a local trunk build of crawl, or your own crawl WebTiles server with this build availabe.
+To run qw, you'll need a local build of crawl, or your own crawl WebTiles or dgamelaunch server with an appropriate build available. qw needs substantially more memory than the 16MB clua limit.
+Additionally, because qw is computationally demanding even with an action delay, it needs to run without the lua throttle enabled.
+For local play, the recommended arguments are `-lua-max-memory 96`, and if you're running qw through a WebTiles or dgamelaunch server via a DGL build of crawl, you'll also need `-no-throttle`.

 ### Setting up an rcfile